 After you’ve banished your demons at home or at the temple, it’s supposedly good luck to eat the number of beans corresponding to your age, it’s up to you if you want to extend the five-second rule and recycle the beans from the mamemaki aftermath, or just open a fresh packet.

 There are also a few regional variations of Setsubun activities including the ehomaki “lucky” sushi roll which originated in the Kansai region but has since become a nationwide phenomenon.
 You can buy your standard ehomaki at any convenience store or supermarket or even treat yourself to a “premium” ehomaki – no guarantee you’ll have more luck but it might be more delicious.
-The whole roll should be eaten uncut, in complete silence whilst you face the lucky direction for the year: 2018 is south-southeast.
+The whole roll should be eaten uncut, in complete silence whilst you face the lucky direction for the year: 2020 is east-north-east

 If you’re worried that the beans aren’t enough to keep the oni away, then you can also try eating some grilled sardines as well as making a rather gruesome-looking decoration called hiiragi iwashi by attaching one of the fish heads to a holly branch and placing it outside your door.